nubenetes/awesome-kubernetes/docs/kubernetes.md

     - [==medium.com/directeam: Kubernetes resources under the hood — Part 3== 🌟](https://medium.com/directeam/kubernetes-resources-under-the-hood-part-3-6ee7d6015965) **Kubernetes resources, breaking the limits!
 Understand the biggest Kubernetes misunderstanding and why you should remove your CPU limits and unleash your cluster's full potential**
 - [reddit.com/r/kubernetes: CPU Limits](https://www.reddit.com/r/kubernetes/comments/12he7aa/cpu_limits/]
 - [==gokatalyst.io: Katalyst: A QoS-based resource management system for workload colocation on kubernetes== 🌟](https://gokatalyst.io/blog/2023/12/06/katalyst-a-qos-based-resource-management-system-for-workload-colocation-on-kubernetes/)
+- [stormforge.io: Automated Kubernetes resource management for platform engineering teams to continuously rightsize workloads with HPA compatibility](https://stormforge.io/) Stop Setting Kubernetes Requests and Limits.
+Let machine learning and automation do it for you.
+- [==medium.com/@mathieuces: How to calculate CPU for containers in k8s dynamically ?== 🌟](https://medium.com/@mathieuces/how-to-calculate-cpu-for-containers-in-k8s-dynamically-47a89e3886eb) **Learn how to dynamically calculate CPU for containers in Kubernetes using a strategy that optimizes resource allocation by considering average CPU usage and a safety coefficient**
+- [kondense 🌟](https://github.com/unagex/kondense) Kondense is an automated resource sizing tool.
+It runs as a sidecar in kubernetes pods.

 ### Kubernetes Scheduler.
 Kube Scheduler